harshhkalia/harshhkalia/README.md

 <h4 align="left">"Hi 👋!
-I'm Harsh, currently studying BCA at SVSD College, Bhatoli.
-Passionate about programming, I aspire to become a full stack web developer.
-I'm proficient in languages like HTML, CSS, and JavaScript, and I'm actively learning frameworks like React and Node.js.
-On my GitHub profile, you'll find a collection of projects that showcase my skills and interests in web development.
-Excited to continue learning and growing in this field!"</h4>
+I'm Harsh, a passionate web developer with a strong interest in full-stack development using the MERN stack.
+I'm currently seeking job opportunities where I can contribute to building scalable web applications.
+I work comfortably on both client and server sides, love developing and integrating RESTful APIs, and also have some basic experience with web scraping.
+My GitHub profile showcases projects that reflect my skills, curiosity, and drive to grow continuously in the tech field!"</h4>

 ###